-Planning begins more than a year out.
+Planning for Fantasia Fair begins more than one year out.
 People from all walks of life work hard all year long to build a flawless and inexpensive Fantasia Fair.
 There’s a lot to do, and doing it is immensely satisfying!

 During the Fair, volunteers staff the office, collect tickets, see to the needs of presenters, update the schedule, set up video equipment, take deposits to the bank, manage the Fashion Show and Follies, introduce speakers, and do a dozen and more other things.
 Fantasia Fair would not be possible without them.

 Fair attendees volunteer for all sorts of tasks, from taking tickets at lunches and evening events to making bank runs to helping in ther office.
 Our volunteer team, coordinated by Emily Sheldon, changes from year-to-year, but is essential for keeping the Fair running smoothly.

 Volunteering is a great way to overcome your fears and get to know people.
 Please consider helping us out!

 The Fair would not be the Fair without its professionals.
 Psychologist Maureen Osborne and Licensed Clinical Social Worker Carole MacKenzie work throughout the week with partners of trans people and trans people themselves.
 Provincetown’s Hera Navassardian works with attendees on presentation and style.
 Lorelei Eresis brings her improv and acting skills to the Follies, and Dan McKeon takes professional photogramps.
 Attendees with experience in the beauty industry provide assistance with hair and makeup.